Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 In the heart of the tranquil, historic estate and parkland of Chirk Castle.
 This 1930’s Villa is located at the top of Offa’s Dyke, with views that are second to none.
 Featuring a large rear terrace with seating area and lawned gardens, perfect for relaxing and admiring this spectacular countryside.

-Please note: The cottage has an external dog kennel and run.
+Garden: Main Garden at rear of property with decking area.
+Garden furniture on terrace.
+The cottage has an external dog kennel and run.

 A 10% discount applies when booked with Chirk Home Farm Cottage (ref 008012)

 Offers: Guided tours 'Behind the scenes' of the castle are available, normally starting at 11am on open days - ask at the ticket office for further details.
 Events happen throughout the year.

 South Wales is a land of sweeping green valleys, rugged mountains, woodland and forests and miles of coastal paths laced with heather.

 The special places we look after in Pembrokeshire include the rugged landscape and views over to Ireland from St Davidâ€™s Peninsula, to the nature reserve at Stackpole where otters and dragonflies nestle amongst the water reeds.
 Then take in the views over the Bristol Channel to Lundy and Exmoor from sun-drenched Rhossili, the highest point on the Gower peninsula.